 Ellery fought a good fight, finished his course, kept the faith, and on December 25, 2019 transitioned from this life to a place of rest.
 Ellery has left a footprint in our hearts, an example to follow, as well as fond memories to cherish by his wife: Reneé James-Wallace; children: Quincy Wallace (deceased), Tanisha Wallace-Porath, Natasha (Shannon) Anthony-Wells, Gainell Malaya Irving, Ashli Harmon-Watkins, Lionel Irving, Alexander Johnson, Dewayne Charles Taylor (deceased), Nicholas Sabathia, Harold Jones, Marshawn Dizer, Kisa Edwards, Tyra Sabathia, and Sharron Sabathia; sisters: Arvetta Stansell-Clark, Cynthia Heyward, Paula Anderson, Loretta Rawlins, Stephanie Crockett, and Deidra Cabbil; brothers: Clarence Walker (deceased) and Terry Walker, and a host of grandchildren, great-grandchildren, nieces, nephews, other relatives, church family and friends.

-To send flowers to Ellery's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ellery Ray Wallace, please visit our floral store.